aws-observability/aws-otel-js/sample-apps/README.md

-# AWS Distro for OpenTelemetry JavaScript Sample App
+# AWS Distro for OpenTelemetry JavaScript Sample App (DEPRECATED)

+**WARNING:** This sample app is deprecated and is no longer maintained.
+Please use the [new standardized sample apps](https://github.com/aws-observability/aws-otel-community/tree/master/sample-apps).

 A simple HTTP server that demonstrates OpenTelemetry instrumentation for JavaScript apps.